ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

 I also needed to manage state in a sane manner.
-As you are all assuradly well aware, the points above and those in the previous slide are features readily available in OTP or in those BEAM languages which offer Erlang interoperability.
+As you are all assuradly well aware, the points above and those in the previous slide are features readily available in OTP and those BEAM languages which offer Erlang interoperability.

-And it is for all these reasons that undertone was born, created in LFE, and built upon the foundation of Erlang and OTP.
+It is for all these reasons that undertone was born, created in LFE, and built upon the foundation of Erlang and OTP.

 {{% /note %}}